sheltermanager/asm3/doc/manual/csvimportfields.rst

     Any comments to go with the person record.
 PERSONMATCHACTIVE
     Y or 1 in this column indicates the person is looking for an animal.
 If this field is not set to Y or 1, the other PERSONMATCH columns are ignored for this row.
-PERSONMATCHSEX
+PERSONMATCHADDED
+    The date the system should start looking for matches PERSONMATCHEXPIRES
+    The date the system should stop looking for matches PERSONMATCHSEX
     The gender of the animal the person is looking for PERSONMATCHSIZE